nolyme/oly/packages/oly-core/docs/Glossary.md

 #### Providers

-Big and heavy service which provides stuffs. **Don't use providers directly.**
+Big and heavy service which provides stuffs.

+**Do not use providers directly.**

 Most of the time, providers:
  - are stateful.
  - use Kernel#start() to initialize their states.
- - are linked to a service.
+ - are linked to one service.

 Some providers:
  - ApiProvider